Problems with blue stars when adding Ha to LRGB.

 Oct 14, 2025

-Both posts discuss technical challenges with PixInsight software for processing deep-sky astrophotography images.
+Both posts discuss technical challenges encountered while processing deep-sky astrophotography images in PixInsight.